An In-depth Investigation of User Response Simulation for Conversational Search: T5: A Strong Baseline

 \subsection{A Summary of T5's Failings}

-In Table~\ref{table:taxonomy}, we summarize the types and the distribution of low-scoring cases of T5 on the Qulac development set.
-From the table, we see that the main reasons for T5 generations getting low ROUGE is generating answers with the wrong answer type or user type with the human-generated answer.
-A few other observations are worth noting.
-At least 45\% of the low-scoring generations are good generations.
+Table~\ref{table:taxonomy} shows the distribution of low-scoring causes of T5, where the main reasons are generating the wrong answer type and cooperative mismatch.
+A few other observations are worth noting: (1) At least 45\% of the low-scoring generations are good.
 This number is obtained by adding the `Cooperativeness mismatch' and `Both valid' cases.
-This suggests that the system-generated responses could be better than the numbers seem.
-Another observation is that only 38\% of the low-scoring generations should be solely attributed to the T5 model, corresponding to the `Wrong answer type' and `Miscellaneous' types.
-What this suggests is that the room for improvement is quite limited.
-However, this analysis does show us that, among all these classes, the most realistic way to improve system performance is to address the answer type errors in the system.
-On the other hand, the most realistic way to improve evaluation is to address the misevaluations caused by cooperativeness mismatch.
-Our proposals to address these two problems will be described in Section~\ref{sec:unifiedqa}, and~\ref{sec:intentional}, and Section~\ref{sec:cooperativenessaware} respectively.
+(2) Only 38\% of the low-scoring generations are actually bad, by summing up the `Wrong answer type' and `Miscellaneous' types.
+This represents the actual spaces for improvement over T5.
+This analysis eventually tells us that the most realistic way to improve system performance is to address the answer type errors in the system and to avoid cooperative mismatch during evaluation.
+Our solutions to address these will be described next in Section~\ref{sec:models}.